vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 ![](_images/hifi-skel.png)

+(This links to one of hifi's S3 buckets and needs to be replaced with a newer one from Project Athena.)
-You can download the standard High Fidelity skeleton [here](http://hifi-content.s3.amazonaws.com/Examples%20Content/skeleton/standard_hifi_skeleton.fbx).
+You can download the standard Project Athena skeleton [here](http://hifi-content.s3.amazonaws.com/Examples%20Content/skeleton/standard_hifi_skeleton.fbx).
 This skeleton conforms to the specifications above.

 ## Skeleton
 The standard humanoid skeleton of your avatar should follow [HumanIK Skeleton](http://download.autodesk.com/global/docs/maya2014/en_us/index.html?url=files/GUID-945BCFFE-A772-4D52-87B8-FCFC50C974FB.htm) with some modifications made for Mixamo.
-This skeleton system will work with the input systems already in place in High Fidelity, and will allow users to use their input devices to control their avatar's arm and finger movements (if they have any).
+This skeleton system will work with the input systems already in place in Project Athena, and will allow users to use their input devices to control their avatar's arm and finger movements (if they have any).

-High Fidelity avatars should match the following standard skeletal structure.
+Project Athena avatars should match the following standard skeletal structure.
 Each of these joints can be animated.

 <div class="admonition note">
     <p class="admonition-title">Note</p>